Skip to content

 Multivitamins without added sugar or fillers should have few or no calories (generally in capsule form or tablet).

-Oil extracted from fish or algae that contain few calories and no digestible carbohydrates when taken in recommended doses (the calories will still break a fast but it won’t take you out of ketosis).
+Oil extracted from fish or algae that contains few calories and no digestible carbohydrates when taken in recommended doses (the calories will still break a fast but it won’t take you out of ketosis).

 Micronutrients on an individual basisThis includes potassium, vitamin D, and B vitamins (although fat-soluble vitamins A, D, E, and K are most effectively absorbed when consumed with food).